streamreasoning/streamreasoning.github.io/_events/srmci2022.md

 date: "2020-10-18"
 ---

-** Note that for mitigating the SARS-CoV-2 risks of the workshop attendance, we provide free rapid antigen self-tests at registration. **
+**Note that for the mitigating of the SARS-CoV-2 risks at workshop attendance, we provide free rapid antigen self-tests at registration.**

 ## Aims and Scope